Honors Students and Their Thesis Topics, 2011-12

 Scripture and Tradition: A Rapprochement of the Reformations

-(Advisors: Professors Bernhardsson and Goldberg)
+(Advisors: Professors Magnus Bernhardsson and Eric Goldberg)

 Honors Students and Their Thesis Topics, 2007-08